-Join us and enjoy a deeply rewarding, totally unique relationship with the world’s leading humanitarian organisation – and the millions of people we support.
+Join us to enjoy a deeply rewarding relationship with the world’s leading humanitarian organisation – and the millions of people we support.

 The British Red Cross helps people in crisis, from Syria to Somerset.
 We are part of a global network responding to natural disasters, conflicts and individual emergencies.

 High-profile support helps tell people about our work.
 It raises much-needed funds, which make a massive difference to people’s lives across the globe.

 Whether you are a celebrity in the entertainment industry, a business leader or an expert in your field, we would be delighted to hear from you about supporting us and championing our work.